mmzaboys/webrtc-agent-livekit/agent-worker/README.md

 This example uses Llama 3.1 8B and 70B.
 Initial quick response comes from 8B to optimize latency, and then the 70B takes over to handle the complex task.
 - fast-preresponse-ollama.py

-Same idea but using Ollama instead of Groq
+Same idea but using open source services like Llama through [Ollama](https://ollama.ai) and [Kokoro TTS](https://huggingface.co/hexgrad/Kokoro-82M) instead of Groq

 ## Run with Docker